Caught On Video: Auto Thieves Steal Or Damage 6 Cars At Matteson Dealership Within Minutes

 “They broke out one of the panes out of the window and crawled through in order to gain access into the building,” Freeman said.

-And once inside, the thieves check any car doors unlocked, and eventually find the lockbox with the keys after scouring around.
+And once inside, the thieves check for any unlocked car doors, and eventually find the lockbox with the keys after scouring around.

 “It’s disheartening to see people do this,” Freeman said.

-What is just as tough for Freeman is that some of the crooks don’t even look old enough to drive.RELATED: West Ridge Man Becomes Social Media Sensation As He Places Frozen Pants On City Streets As If For Parking Dibs
+What is just as tough for Freeman is that some of the crooks don’t even look old enough to drive.RELATED: Chicago Police Detective Attacked While Investigating Homicide Scene In South Shore

 “Someone can probably picture the kids or have seen these guys wearing the clothes they’re wearing, because it’s looks like everyday clothes,” Freeman said.